limansky/limansky_me/drafts/2017-01-21-generating-sql-requests-with-shapeless.md

 ```

 This code is quite straightforward and it works for most cases.
 But it doesn't cover all
-features of `SqlSaver`.
+the features of `SqlSaver`.
 In the last post we added ability to save nested case
 classes.
 So, we need to recursively handle all of the fields and make a flat
 list of primitive ones.
 E.g. if we have classes `A(a: String, b: Int)` and
 `B(c: String, d: A, e: Int)` we should get `c :: a :: b :: e :: Nil`.

-I think it's better to move this code to separate class `FieldLister`.
-Lets
+I think it's better to create separate type class `FieldLister`, which will
-start with our type class:
+provide a list of fields.
+Lets start with our type class:

 ```Scala
 trait FieldLister[A] {